A percolate table is a special table that stores queries rather than documents. It is used for prospective searches, or "search in reverse."

 ⪢ NLP and tokenization

-A more advanced blacklisting is bigrams, which allows creating a special token between a "bigram" (common) word and an uncommon word.
-This can speed up several times when common words are used in phrase searches.
+A more advanced filtering method is bigrams, which creates special tokens by combining a common word with an uncommon one.
+This can significantly speed up phrase searches when common words are involved.